 Underlying these decisions is an awareness by the Supreme Court that allowing condemnation of a politically unpopular group to constitute a legitimate governmental interest would effectively eviscerate the equal protection guarantees of the Fifth and Fourteenth Amendments.
 Accordingly, the Supreme Court has consistently rejected moral condemnation as a governmental interest.
 See also Loving v.
-Virginia, 388 U.S. 1, 3 (1967) (striking down anti-miscegenation law after trial judge invoked God's separation of the races).
+Virginia, 388 U.S. 1, 3 (1967) (striking down anti-miscegenation law after trial judge invoked God's separation of the races); Bostic v.
+Schaefer, F.3d , No. 14-1167, 2014 WL 3702493, at 12 (4th Cir.
+July 28, 2014) (striking down a ban on marriage for same-sex couples and noting the "infirm[ity]" of any argument relying on the "interest of promoting moral principles . . . in light of Lawrence").

 This line of cases, which searches the record for moral condemnation of a group, is quite similar to Establishment Clause secular-purpose analysis.
-As discussed above, statements throughout the legislative and public ballot efforts to pass the Amendment demonstrate its purpose of preserving a particular religious "ideal" of marriage and condemning a type of marriage that did not fit that ideal.
-The Amendment's proponents were motivated by a desire to impose religious and moral condemnation on a minority, as in Moreno (hippies) and Romer (gays and lesbians).
+As discussed above, statements throughout the legislative and public-ballot efforts to pass the Amendment demonstrate its purpose of preserving a particular religious "ideal" of marriage and condemning a type of marriage that does not fit that ideal.
+The Amendment's proponents were motivated by a desire to impose religious and moral condemnation on a minority, as in Moreno (hippies) and Romer (gay men and lesbians).
 The record is rife with statements that make clear that the "traditional marriage" the Amendment was designed to protect was that envisioned by a particular lineage of Judeo-Christian religious doctrine.
 This purpose is improper under both the Establishment Clause and the Equal Protection Clause.

 There is no legitimate governmental interest that would justify a state's defining marriage to exclude same-sex couples.
 Numerous governmental interests have been proposed by the defenders of the Marriage Ban.
 But as the plaintiffs-appellees' brief explains, these professed interests are shams.
-What remains once these professed interests are rejected is clear from the record: a bare desire by the interest groups sponsoring the Marriage Ban to express their moral- and religionbased condemnation of gay and lesbian people.
-Under both the Establishment Clause and the Equal Protection Clause, the Marriage Ban is therefore unconstitutional.
+What remains once these professed interests are rejected is clear from the record: a bare desire by the interest groups sponsoring the Marriage Ban to express their moral- and religion-based condemnation of gay and lesbian people.
+Under both the Establishment

+Clause and the Equal Protection Clause, the Marriage Ban is therefore unconstitutional.